uxlfoundation/oneapi-construction-kit/doc/cmake/AddCA.rst

 A tenet of modern CMake is to avoid setting compiler flags manually, as they won't work across all compilers and platforms unless guarded.
-Unfortunately due to the extensive range of toolchains which ComputeAorta supports utilizing bespoke compiler settings is unavoidable.
+Unfortunately due to the extensive range of toolchains which oneAPI Construction Kit supports utilizing bespoke compiler settings is unavoidable.
 We try to isolate all these platform specific configurations in the module ``cmake/AddCA.cmake`` using `generator expressions`_ to create variables for compiler options and definitions, set as :cmake:variable:`CA_COMPILE_OPTIONS` and :cmake:variable:`CA_COMPILE_DEFINITIONS` respectively.